-The group is a party to a principal- agent arrangement with Cigicell Pty Ltd, wherein the municipality acts as the principal.
+The municipality is a party to a principal-agent arrangement with Cigicell Pty Ltd, wherein the municipality acts as the principal.

-Polokwane Municipality appointed Cigicell for vending of prepaid electricity and water to its customers (third party) on its behalf.
+Polokwane Municipality appointed Cigicell for vending of prepaid electricity and water to its Customers (third party) on its behalf.

-Cigicell Pty Ltd is entitled to 2.25% of the face value of the revenue collected via the vending machine.
+Cigicell Pty Ltd is entitled to 2.25% fo the face value of the revenue collected via the vending system.